lilei-boxboro/leili_project/Redhat_test.md

 6. Restart Apache:

-	``service apache2 restart``
+    service apache2 restart

 ### Enable SSL

-It is recommended that you use SSL/TLS to encrypt all of your server traffic, and to protect user log-ins and data in transit.
+It is recommended that you use SSL/TLS to encrypt all of your server traffic, and to protect user logins and data in transit.

 To enable Apache's ``ssl`` module and default site, in a terminal window, enter the following commands: